Ruddy turnstone: Description

 It is a fairly small and stocky bird, 22–24 cm long with a wingspan of 50–57 cm and a weight of 85–150 g.
 The dark, wedge-shaped bill is 2–2.5 cm long and slightly upturned.
 The legs are fairly short at 3.5 cm and are bright orange.

-In all seasons, the plumage is dominated by a harlequin-like pattern of black and white.
+In all seasons, the plumage is dominated by a harlequin-like pattern of brown, black and white.
 Breeding birds have reddish-brown upper parts with black markings.
 The head is mainly white with black streaks on the crown and a black pattern on the face.
 The breast is mainly black apart from a white patch on the sides.
 The rest of the underparts are white.
 In flight it reveals a white wingbar, white patch near the base of the wing and white lower back, rump and tail with dark bands on the uppertail-coverts and near the tip of the tail.
 The female is slightly duller than the male and has a browner head with more streaking.

 Non-breeding adults are duller than breeding birds and have dark grey-brown upperparts with black mottling and a dark head with little white.
 Juvenile birds have a pale brown head and pale fringes to the upperpart feathers creating a scaly impression.

-Birds of the subspecies morinella are smaller with darker upperparts and less streaking on the crown.
+Birds of the subspecies A. i. morinella are marginally smaller, with darker upperparts and less streaking on the crown.

 The ruddy turnstone has a staccato, rattling call and also a chattering alarm-call which is mainly given during the breeding season.